- Continue to support our Maple Leaf Prime® Raised Without Antibiotics (RWA) lineup and RWA education

 - Continue to accelerate research and development efforts against a pipeline of innovation that advances our commitment to Better Food

-- Continue to work to ensure our raw material, ingredient, and packaging suppliers achieve food safety certification to a Global Food Safety Initiative (GFSI)
+- Continue to work to ensure our raw material, ingredient and packaging suppliers achieve food safety certification to a Global Food Safety Initiative (GFSI) standard

 - Deliver on our Food Safety Incident Rate (FSIR) and Quality Incident Rate (QIR)

-- Expanded our Raised Without Antibiotics (RWA) Greenfield portfolio by launching Family Lunch Kits
+- Expanded our RWA Greenfield Natural Meat Co.™ portfolio by launching Family Lunch Kits

 - Demonstrated our leadership of the real food movement by launching filler-free Maple Leaf® Natural Top Dogs